 Private Sub Workbook_Open() AddUDF End Sub

-The code will create a Macro which will add a custom code in this sheet of the Excel Workbook.
+The code will create a Macro which will add a custom code to this sheet of the Excel Workbook.

 It will open the VBA Module window.
 Now,